 Colours at night light up every corner of the city to project ethereal tones that bounce off the evening’s blue-rinsed stone walls – a postcard around every corner.

 With a plethora of available accommodation ranging from expensive hotels to inexpensive guest houses offered in Chefchaouen, I prefer the smaller Riads and family-run guest houses.
 Apart from the excellent service from owners, this type of accommodation is much more personal with a local feel.
-Stay in a 600-hundred-year-old gorgeous stone room, surrounded by soul, if you so wish.

 I could easily spend more time in Chefchaouen as several nights is just not enough.